AlexiaDelorme/project-cookbook/testing/TESTING.md

     - [x] List of Instructions: at least one instruction is mandatory, if field is empty a red "*required" message should appear below the field, all alphanumeric characters are allowed but only a maximum of 500 is allowed.
 The user can click on the `+` button to add a new instruction, a new instruction line should appear with a `-` button to delete the latter.
     - [x] Add Image: confirm that this field is optional, all alphanumeric characters are allowed (the user should copy/paste a direct URL to his image).
     - [x] Add to favorites: optional field, this toggle button can be clicked to directly add the recipe to the user's cookbook.
-- [x] Fill in all the mandatory fields and confirm that the recipe form is submitted succesfully.
+- [x] Fill in all the mandatory fields and confirm that the recipe form is submitted successfully.
     - Confirm that if no picture is provided, then a default picture is added to the recipe.
     - Confirm that the recipe is added to the user's cookbook, when the "Add to favorites" button is activated.
 - [x] When the recipe is added, the user receives feedback thanks to a green flashed message and is redirected to "my recipes" page.